karmab/kcli/docs/index.md

 Specific scripts and IPS arrays can be used directly in the plan file (or in profiles one).

-The [kcli-plans repo](https://github.com/karmab/kcli-plans) contains samples to get you started, along with plans for projects I often use (openshift, kubevirt,openstack, ovirt, ...).
+The [kcli-plan-samples repo](https://github.com/karmab/kcli-plan-samples) contains samples to get you started.
+You will also find under karmab user dedicated plan repos to deploy ovirt, openstack, ...

 When launching a plan, the plan name is optional.
 If none is provided, a random one will be used.